RussOakham/ci-milestone-project-1/README.md

 This is the sensory design section of a website, or how it looks, feels and sounds.
 I wanted the design to be clean and the colour scheme to be light and refreshing.

 #### Colour
 As the restaurant is inspired by South American and international street food, I was keen to choose a colour scheme reminiscent of South America.
-Because of this I chose to use a predominantly blue, yellow and red colour scheme.
+With this in mind, I chose to use a predominantly blue, yellow and red colour scheme.
 These colours feature strongly in the flags of South American countries, as well as their sporting colours - e.g. Argentina, Brazil, Colombia and Costa Rica.

 Additionally, the colours blue, yellow and red evoke the emotional responses I would like to evoke in potential customers.
 According to [this article on 99 designs](https://99designs.co.uk/blog/tips/how-color-impacts-emotions-and-behaviors/), the colours I've chosen evoke the following responses;